C0-author: Sean Callery

 How to recognise if your pet is suffering from chocolate poisoning

 Unfortunately, we at Canstar speak from experience when it comes to chocolate poisoning.
-Canstar’s Editor, Nina Tovey, lost her dog Layla (left) several years ago after Layla ate a bag of Easter eggs.
+Canstar’s Editor, Nina Tovey, lost her dog Layla (below) several years ago after Layla ate a bag of Easter eggs.

 “My beautiful greyhound Layla (a retired racer) passed away far before her time at the age of seven after eating a bag of Easter eggs brought over as a gift,” Ms Tovey said.

 “I remember waking up in the morning and seeing chocolate wrappers strewn over our backyard, and later that day when we went to check on her she had quietly passed away on her dog bed.